 If you are injured in a supermarket accident which was not your fault, you should contact a personal injury solicitor to see if you are entitled to make a no win no fee supermarket accident compensation claim.
 Our personal injury solicitor specialise in supermarket accident claims and work on a no win no fee basis.
-We also guarantee you keep 100%* of the compensation that is awarded.
 This means you can start your supermarket accident claim with no risk and no cost, giving you complete peace of mind.

 Contact us by completing our online personal injury claim form.

 What to do if you have an accident in a supermarket